 Overall Rating 3.5/5 ★★★1/2

 Averaging all of the ratings I actually calculated 3.4, but I rounded up since I can’t be categorizing fractions of ratings on my blog!
-That would be impossible to search.
-I also expected to receive a survey after our trip according to our Travel Packet PDF…
+That would be impossible to search and track.
+I also expected to receive a survey after our trip according to our Travel Packet PDF… When I reached out to them via their contact form

 Your feedback is important to us.
 Shortly after returning from your trip, you will receive an email from Gate 1 Travel requesting your feedback via a brief online survey.
 We are constantly striving to improve our programs and your opinion is very important to us.
 Thank you again for choosing Gate 1 Travel.